Akshay-a/AI-Agents/AI-WebScraper/README.md

 When the Agent needs more sophisticated information that is part of already fetched information, The Agent takes the input and checks in cache , if not found it will run a new duckduckgo search and fetch the information and insert to RAG else it directly referes to the nearest 10 embeddings and uses LLM to generate the answer.

+To test this agent -->

+- paste the test URL ( or set of URLs) in test.py file and run it , you can validate if the markdown files are created in output folder
+- To test the RAG Retrieval , paste the URLs in test_2 and update question that you want to test on , run it and validate if Agent gives nearest answer.